stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/02-configure-apps-gitops-config/creating-gitops-structure.md

 You can name these two repositories anything you want but make sure the names are descriptive.

 Objective:
-Define argocd apps structure
+Define ArgoCD apps structure

 Key Results:
-- Apps gitops repo created
+- Apps GitOps repo created
 - AppOfApps structure defined and configured

 ## Apps GitOps Config